 Notes

-Replace Chicken Stock with Wine: Feel free to use a dry white wine, like a pinot grigio, in place of the chicken stock.
-Be sure to omit the addition of the balsamic though, as the wine and lemon juice will be acidic enough.
 Lemon Juice: If you don't have fresh lemons, do NOT substitute jarred lemon juice.
-Instead, add an extra teaspoon of balsamic to round the flavor out.Frozen Green Beans: You can substitute defrosted, thin frozen green beans (not thick-cut green beans) for fresh.
-Option for Soft Green Beans: For green beans that do not have a crisp-tender bite to them, I recommend either blanching or steaming the green beans before adding them to the skillet.
+Instead, add an extra teaspoon of balsamic to round out the flavor.Frozen Green Beans: You can substitute defrosted, thin-cut green beans (not thick-cut) for fresh.
+Option for Soft Green Beans: For green beans that lack a crisp-tender bite, I recommend blanching or steaming them before adding them to the skillet.
 To blanch the green beans, drop them into boiling water for 2-3 minutes and then transfer them to an ice bath to stop the cooking process.
 Alternatively, place the green beans in a large heat-safe bowl with 2 tablespoons of water, cover the bowl with plastic wrap, and microwave for 3-4 minutes.
 Storage: Cooled leftovers can be stored in an airtight container in the refrigerator for 3-4 days.
 I don't recommend freezing leftovers.